Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 categories: [EDA,Visualization]
 ---

+This year, NASA marked the 60th anniversary of its establishment as a U.S. government agency.
+Let's see what we can uncover about the past 60 years through data visualization!
-Now that the holiday season is here and I had some extra time on my hands, I wanted to try to do challenge myself with a quick and interesting visualization projects.

-To do so, I took ion this month's DataViz Battle put on by the subreddit r/dataisbeautiful.
+I wanted to try to do challenge myself with a quick and interesting data visualization projects.
+To do so, I took on this month's DataViz Battle put on by the subreddit r/dataisbeautiful.
 In DataViz Battle challenges, a dataset is supplied and it is up to the individual to come up with and create interesting and informative data visualizations.

-This month, the dataset contained NASA astronaut data, both current and former, along with stats about them for things such as _selection year into the program, time spent in space, and military or civilian background._
+This month, the dataset contained NASA astronaut data, both current and former, along with stats about them for things such as _gender, number of flights flown, selection year into the program, time spent in space, and military or civilian background._

-This year, NASA will mark the 60th anniversary of its establishment as a U.S. government agency.
-Let's see what we can uncover about the past 60 years through data visualization!

 ## Data Cleaning